httpwg/http-extensions/draft-ietf-httpbis-cache-digest.md

 The initial value of the parameter is zero (0x0) meaning that the client has no digest to send the server.

-# The ACCEPT_CACHE_DIGEST SETTINGS Parameter
+# The SETTINGS_ACCEPT_CACHE_DIGEST SETTINGS Parameter

-A server can notify its support for CACHE_DIGEST frame by sending the ACCEPT_CACHE_DIGEST (0x7) SETTINGS parameter.
+A server can notify its support for CACHE_DIGEST frame by sending the SETTINGS_ACCEPT_CACHE_DIGEST (0x7) SETTINGS parameter.
 If the server is tempted to making optimizations based on CACHE_DIGEST frames, it SHOULD send the SETTINGS parameter immediately after the connection is established.

 The value of the parameter is a bit-field of which the following bits are defined: